Criteria for eligibilityGrant project examplesApplication instructions

 - Farms applying for funding for a marketing based project must raise at least one of the following species: goats, sheep, pigs, broiler chickens, laying hens, dairy cows, and beef cattle.

 - Grants will be made only to farmers for a project on a working, independent family farm.
 This is a farm on which a family or individual owns the animals, is engaged in the day to day management of the farm and its animals, derives a share of livelihood from the farm, and produces a livestock product for sale.
-(Schedule F form or a general farm income statement from your 2012 tax return is required with application.)
+(Schedule F form or a general farm income statement from your 2012 or 2013 tax return is required with application.)

 - For grants geared toward marketing, applications will only be considered from farms already considered highly welfare-oriented as determined by holding one of the following certifications: